odtp-org/odtp-manuals/docs/zoo/add-component.md

-# Add component to the ODTP zoo
+# Add component to the ODTP-org zoo

 ## Locate the github repsitory of the zoo.